atifs/PySocket/README.md

 on_connect can be overloaded and is called upon connection

 on_disconnect is called upon disconnect.
 The socket is closed by the caller.
 If you wish to reconnect, you can do so here.
+Otherwise, if you are not reconnecting, return 0 and the handler will cleanup your socket and call your cleanup method as well.

 on_exit is called when its time to exit.
 Do not attempt to reconnect here.